Hallmarks of aging

 The hallmarks of aging are determined mainly by our genetics, but environmental factors can cause or exacerbate them also.
 Each hallmark contributes to the damage that occurs and accumulates with age and is ultimately responsible for age-associated pathologies.
 The hallmarks of aging determine the difference between chronological age (how many years since you were born) and biological age (how the aging process has affected your body’s physical and mental functions and appearance, in short, a time-dependent decline).

-There are nine cellular hallmarks of aging have been described so far: telomere attrition, genomic instability, mitochondrial dysfunction, cellular senescence, stem cell exhaustion, loss of proteostasis, deregulated nutrient sensing, epigenetic alterations, and altered intercellular communication .
+The nine cellular hallmarks of aging originally put forward were: telomere attrition, genomic instability, mitochondrial dysfunction, cellular senescence, stem cell exhaustion, loss of proteostasis, deregulated nutrient sensing, epigenetic alterations, and altered intercellular communication .
 Metabolic alterations have been implicated in each of these processes .